Courtsite/gitlab-mr-summary/README.md

     - Others: https://cloud.google.com/sdk/gcloud
 - Ensure you have authenticated with Google Cloud: `gcloud init`
 - (Optional) Set your current working project: `gcloud config set project <project>`
+- This function assumes you use two GitLab labels for your target project: "Changes requested" and "Review required" (this is not currently configurable, but you can change them in `function.go`)

 ### Deployment